-12 https://docs.inivation.com/static/lenses/micro-lens-16-incl.pdf
+12 https://docs.inivation.com/static/lenses/micro-lens-16-incl.pdf household waste.
+If you are unable to dispose of this item safely please return it to iniVation AG.

 • Do not leave the product where it will be exposed to elevated temperatures for an extended period such as in an enclosed automobile or in direct sunlight.
 This can lead to malfunction.